Guayaquil Ecuador is the largest city in the country, with close to three million people living in and around its central hub.

 Two of Ecuador's favorite soccer teams are from Guayaquil.
-A win from either Emelec or Barcelona can turn the streets of Guayaquil into an all night party.
+A win from either Emelec or Barcelona (not to be confused with FC Barcelona of Spain) can turn the streets of Guayaquil into an all night party.
 Even on the other side of the country a game between the two teams can bring life to a standstill for 90 minutes.

 Other things you may want to see while in Guayaquil include:

 Most people who visit Guayaquil don't go just to see the city (unless there on business).
 The city's proximity to the Pacific Coast is the real draw.